Ishaan-Dev5/sanatak/sprint-2/SonarQubeHA.md

 High Availability refers to the deployment strategy that ensures continuous operation of SonarQube services without significant downtime.

-**Note**: High Availibility is available only in Data Center Edition.
+**Note**: High Availibility is available only in SonarQube Server's Data Center Edition.

 ---